h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_azure_dbc.rst

 2. Create Databricks Azure Environment

-    In order to connect to Databricks from Azure, please make sure you have created user inside Azure Active Directory and using that user for the Databricks Login.
+    In order to connect to Databricks from Azure, please make sure you have created the user inside Azure Active Directory and using that user for the Databricks Login.

 3. Add PySparkling dependency